Updated March 2023

 Criteria

-To warrant publication in JNeurosci, a manuscript must demonstrate that its findings are of interest to the neuroscience community.
+To warrant publication in JNeurosci, a manuscript must demonstrate that its findings are of interest to the neuroscience community and a broad audience.

 Transferring to eNeuro

 JNeurosci and eNeuro are SfN journals with complementary scopes.
 Papers that describe a novel method that has not yet been used to make neurobiological insights, new observations that do not yet have mechanistic underpinnings, non-replications and replications of published studies, and brief reports are all within the scope of eNeuro.
-Thus good manuscripts of this type are likely to be suggested for transfer without review, if they are submitted to JNeurosci.
+Thus, strong manuscripts of this type are likely to be suggested for transfer without review if they are submitted to JNeurosci.

 JNeurosci Values